ChristChurchMayfair/ccm-main-gatsby/src/content/covid19_risk_assessment.md

 2. We will aim to create an environment that makes it easy for people to adhere to government guidance and to reduce the risk of people catching or spreading Covid-19 as far as we are able.
 3. Staff and elders will lead by example.
 4. We will expect people to adhere to the principles and will encourage people to do so where possible.
-5. We are committed to following the latest government and Church of England guidance which can be found online: [Church of England Guidance](https://www.churchofengland.org/more/media-centre/coronavirus-covid-19-guidance-churches) and [Government Guidance](https://www.gov.uk/government/publications/covid-19-guidance-for-the-safe-use-of-places-of-worship-from-4-july/covid-19-guidance-for-the-safe-use-of-places-of-worship-from-4-july)
+5. We are committed to following the latest government and Church of England guidance which can be found online: [Church of England Guidance](https://www.churchofengland.org/more/media-centre/coronavirus-covid-19-guidance-churches) and [Government Guidance](https://www.gov.uk/government/publications/covid-19-guidance-for-the-safe-use-of-places-of-worship-from-4-july/covid-19-guidance-for-the-safe-use-of-places-of-worship-from-4-july) which is regularly updated.

 ## 3. CCM Church Context

-1. The context of this policy and risk assessment is within a plan to have a) an evening service from 19th July for those over the age of 11 and those with babes in arms only while livestreaming to those at home and not able to attend; b) a midweek meeting on Wednesday evenings for those over the age of 14 with a bible talk and discussion while livestreaming to those at home and not able to attend.
-With the experience gleaned from a few weeks of running evening services, this risk assessment will be modified to allow for additional services, including for the morning congregation.
-2. The numbers of COVID-19 cases in London have dropped considerably praise God and we are keen to implement current government recommendations to reduce the risk of spread as much as possible.
-We are also seeking to be prepared for future eventualities.
+1. The context of this policy and risk assessment is within a plan to have service in church.
-3. As the majority of the church family are under the age of 50, gathering together (in a safe manner) will not be a cause of great concern for many but we are concerned to protect as far as possible those who are more vulnerable and to welcome all ages safely to our building.
+2. As the majority of the church family are under the age of 50, gathering together (in a safe manner) will not be a cause of great concern for many but we are concerned to protect as far as possible those who are more vulnerable and to welcome all ages safely to our building.
 CCM also has a duty of care to its staff and interns.
-4. For those who are concerned or who have to self-isolate/shield at home, as well as the number excluded by the restrictions the amount of physical space permits, live streaming will continue in order to be as inclusive as possible.
+3. For those who are concerned or who have to self-isolate/shield at home, as well as the number excluded by the restrictions the amount of physical space permits, live streaming will continue in order to be as inclusive as possible.

 The church family were asked in a survey between 1st and 6th July for their opinion about church services restarting and in what format.
 We received 183 responses (from both individuals and households) and their thoughts and concerns have been taken into account.